-On 1 January 2007 a new statutory complaints system for the HSE came into effect.
-This system allows anyone receiving public health or personal social services in Ireland to make a complaint about the actions or failures of the HSE.
+There is a statutory complaints system for anyone seeking or receiving public health or personal social services who wishes to make a complaint about the HSE.
 The complaints system also covers service providers with HSE contracts who provide health or personal social services on behalf of the HSE.
 The law governing the complaints system is set out in Part 9 of the Health Act 2004.

 You may make a complaint about any action of the HSE or a service provider that:

 • In your view, doesn’t seem to be fair or reliable administrative

 • Adversely affects you, or someone on whose behalf you are making a complaint.